 How to Drive Safely in Darkness

-As the days get shorter, you will likely be driving in the dark a lot more.
+As the days get shorter, you will likely be driving in the dark more.

 - Be sure to keep your headlights clean and in proper working order; dim or misaligned headlights can decrease your visibility.

 - Always watch for pedestrians walking, jogging or biking through the streets; they may be difficult to see at night if they are wearing dark clothing.